Products of Greece

 Handmade carpets and rugs have been a part of the Greek tradition for centuries.

-The actual main production areas of rugs can be found around the town of Tripolis, in the Peloponnese, and around the towns of Trikala and Karditsa in Thessaly.
+The actual main production areas of rugs lie around the town of Tripolis in the Peloponnese and the towns of Trikala and Karditsa in Thessaly.

 Carpets are known since antiquity and one can even find allusions to them in Greek mythology.

-The most important centers of hand-weaving are on Lefkada island, Anogeia, and Metsovo.
+The most important centers of hand-weaving are in Lefkada, Anogeia and Metsovo.

 Leather

 Leather is a specialty in Greece.
-Many leather items of all qualities can be found in the country: shoes, clothes, sandals, handbags, gloves, hats and more.
+Many leather items of all qualities are available for purchase across the country: shoes, clothes, sandals, handbags, gloves, hats and more.

 Handicrafts

-Many traditional handicrafts can be found in Greece: knotted carpets, embroidered cushion covers, woodwork such komboloi and much more.
+Many traditional handicrafts are sold in Greece: knotted carpets, embroidered cushion covers, woodwork such komboloi and much more.

 Jewel is a Greek tradition dated to antiquity.
-Many jewellery shops, famous or not, offer a large variety of jewels: golden or silver jewelry or objects to reproductions of ancient jewellery and ornaments.
-Places like Santorini island and Mykonos island have specialized in jewellery.
+Many jewelry shops, famous or not, offer a large variety of jewels: golden or silver jewelry or objects to reproductions of ancient jewelry and ornaments.
+Places like Santorini and Mykonos have specialized in the art of making jewels.

 Discover the local products by location